Kelxety/Kelxety/README.md

 <h1 align="center">Hi 👋, I'm John Robin Llanzana</h1>
 <h3 align="center">Software Engineer at PICTP, Provincial Government of Palawan</h3>

-- 🔭 I’m currently working on Provincial Government of Palawan and Chromelot
+- 🔭 I’m currently working on Provincial Government of Palawan

-- 🌱 I’m using **Angular or React** for the front end
+- Also doing some Freelance work at my free time

-- Please also check my gitlab account thank you :)
+- 🌱 I’m using **Angular, React or Astro** for the front end

 - 👨‍💻 All of my projects are available at [https://jrlapp.vercel.app/](https://jrlapp.vercel.app/)